 NOTE 1: Selected assistant UE(s) may be and may not be on the communication path between UE1 and UE2.
 For example, when UE1 communicates with UE2 via a ProSe UE-to-UE relay, UE1 and UE 2 select another UE as assistant UE rather than the UE-to-UE relay.

 NOTE 2: In this solution, any Target UE/ Reference UE defined in solutions for KI#3 and KI#4 can act as assistant UE without additional enhancement.

+NOTE 3: In this solution, even the Assistant UE cannot obtain the final ranging result between UE1 and UE2, but the Assistant UE may still know ranging result between UE1 and Assistant UE, UE2 and Assistant UE (depend on the ranging method).
+For privacy reason, e.g. avoid to be tracked, the UE1 and UE2 may restrict its (ID, position) pair to be exposed to the Assistant UE, and vice versa.
+How to protect privacy in Ranging service operation with the assistant UE(s) will be left to SA3 group and SA2 will make alignment if necessary.